Refined curve counting with descendants and quantum mirrors: From logarithmic Gromov--Witten invariants to tropical curve counts

-We can decompose the diagonal $\kappa_h = \prod_{i=1}^{s(k)}\pt_{D} \otimes 1 + 1 \otimes \pt_{D}$.
-Due to the virtual dimension of the moduli spaces, the only summand which contributes is $\pt_{D} \otimes 1$ and so we have which gives the desired formula.
-In the case where $b\neq 0$, the argument is the same but the contribution from each vertex $V_i$ will cancel with the weight of the edge, see ~\cite[Lemma 15]{bousseau2018tropical}. \end{proof} Combining the above with Proposition \ref{prop : decomposition} gives us the following corollary. \begin{corollary}
+We can decompose the diagonal as $\kappa_h = \prod_{i=1}^{s(k)}\pt_{D} \otimes 1 + 1 \otimes \pt_{D}$.
+Due to the virtual dimension of the moduli spaces, the only summand which contributes is $\pt_{D} \otimes 1$, and so we have which gives the desired formula.
+In the case where $b\neq 0$, the argument is the same but the contribution from each vertex $V_i$ will cancel with the weight of the edge; see~\cite[Lemma 15]{bousseau2018tropical}. \end{proof}